Corbin-Rochelle/Design-Document/README.md

 ## Menuing
+The menuing will be split into three sections: before login, after login but before checkout, and after login during checkout.

+### Before Login
+-

+### After Login But Before Checkout

+### After Login, During Checkout

+The menu covers all known requirements at the present moment; although, it will have to be edited in the future more than likely to account for some present unforseen reason(s).

 ## Storing Data
 This group has decided by a vote that we are going to use a database.
 The database we are going to use is mySQL (tentative).